dieghernan/SCP-017.github.io/pages/_collections/_my.posts/post1.md

 ---
-title: How to block ads on YouTube
+title: How to block ads on YouTube?
 subtitle: A quick insight and things you have to know.
----
 ---

 ## Introduction